thegridelectric/modbus-experiments/README.md

   a serial-only bus.
 * [USB-C/USB-A] cable for connecting Macintosh to USB dongle.
-* [USB-A extension cable] for connecting Pi to USB dongle when a different dongle, such as the [Zooz Z-Wave dongle] blocks access.
+* [USB-A extension cable] for connecting Pi to USB dongle when a different dongle, such as the Zooz Z-Wave, blocks access.

 ## Sniffing hardware and software
 In a diagnostic situation either IP or serial sniffing might be required.
 For IP